Customer Journey Research for Installation

 Smart Building and Building Automation

-KNX, smart thermostats, building management systems, IoT controls.
-The journey involves systems integrators and consulting engineers alongside traditional installers, introducing extra decision points and longer evaluation cycles.
+KNX, smart thermostats, BMS, IoT controls.
+Systems integrators and engineers join traditional installers, adding decision points and longer cycles.

 Subsector